 \begin{restatable}{theorem}{thmswf} Let $f$ be an Arrovian SWF on some rich domain $\mathcal{D}\subseteq \mathcal{R}^\pc$ with $|\mathcal U|\ge 5$.
 Then, $f$ is affine utilitarian with positive weights. \end{restatable}

 The proof of \Cref{thm:swf} is given in \Cref{app:swf}.

-On subdomains of $\mathcal R^\pc$, affine utilitarianism with positive weights admits an intuitive probabilistic interpretation: randomly sample a pure outcome $a$ according to $p$, a pure outcome $b$ according to $q$, and an agent $i$ with probabilities proportional to the agents' weights.
+On subdomains of $\mathcal R^\pc$, affine utilitarianism with positive weights admits an intuitive probabilistic interpretation: in order to compare two lotteries $p$ and $q$, randomly sample a pure outcome $a$ from $p$, a pure outcome $b$ from $q$, and an agent $i$ with probabilities proportional to the agents' weights.
 Then, $p$ is collectively preferred to $q$ if and only if the probability that agent $i$ prefers $a$ to $b$ is greater than the probability that he prefers $b$ to $a$.

 \Cref{thm:swf} can be seen as a multi-profile version of Harsanyi's Social Aggregation Theorem (see \Cref{sec:related}) for SSB preferences, where IIA allows us to connect weights across different profiles.
 When furthermore assuming anonymity, the weights of all SSB functions have to be identical and we obtain the following complete characterization.